 1) Right-click on your feature file in the code editor and select Generate Step Definitions from the popup menu.

-2) This display a Pop Up window, which will ask to select the statements for which Step Definition file is to be created.
+2) This displays a Pop Up window, which will ask to select the statements for which Step Definition file is to be created.
 Select all and click on Generate button.

 4) All the statements will change the color now, it means these Feature statements are linked with Step Definitions.